y-arjun-y/liars-miller-rabin/README.md

 Use the table of contents feature on the top left-hand corner for easier viewing.

+## Results
-## Results (`n` is the range of witnesses, these results show the top 100 liars for a single witness and top 500 liars for the rest, these results are in certain ranges, so feel free to generate more with the Colab file!)
+Note: `n` is the range of witnesses, these results show the top 100 liars for a single witness and top 500 liars for the rest, these results are in certain ranges, so feel free to generate more with the Colab file!

 ### Single witness
 #### 0 ≤ `n` < 99
 | Witness | Number of lies |